juanclopgar97/python_sharp/README.md

   - Another example to clarify this could be an event called "window_closing", this event will notify that a window is about to close, the subscribers will have the power to pass information through the event arguments to cancel or modify the incoming action (in this case the window closing), this is really useful if the changes in the app are not saved.

-  In some rare occasions these name conventions will not satisfy your necessities to name your events due they don't describe properly what your events are going to do, and it is fine to name them as you want, however, is **HIGHLY RECOMMENDED** use these name conventions as much as possible, since this would lead to better readability, clarity, maintenance and scalability of the code, so, if you can name your events under the suggested name conventions **DO IT**, only use your own naming conventions if the naming conventions described in this document do not fit with what your event is going to do.
+  In some rare occasions these name conventions will not satisfy your necessities to name your events due they don't describe properly what your events are going to do, and it is fine to name them as you want, however, it is **HIGHLY RECOMMENDED** use these name conventions as much as possible, since this would lead to better readability, clarity, maintenance and scalability of the code, so, if you can name your events under the suggested name conventions **DO IT**, only use your own naming conventions if the naming conventions described in this document do not fit with what your event is going to do.

 #### EventArgs, CustomEventArgs and CancellableEventArgs class